mattvend/GpuStreams/README.md

 # GpuStreams

-This is work in progress

 ### Goal of this project
 If I was satisfied with the previous ![Gpu][Gpu] project, there was still some issues I wanted to tackle.
 Particularly:
 - it is now ported under Linux Ubuntu 16.04, all references to the Windows project have been removed
-- there were issues with certain parameters, those issues are solved
+- issues with certain parameters are now solved
 - the code was not as clean and commented as it could have been
 - I  felt somehow with the previous ![project][Gpu] that the usage of ![streams][CUDA streams] was too artificial.
 I hope to propose a better example with this rework.